 valves.
 It can develop after a child has rheumatic fever.
 Rheumatic fever is the body's

-response to a strep infection of the throat or tonsils or "strep throat."
-Rheumatic
+response to a strep infection of the throat or tonsils, known as "strep throat."

-fever may also follow scarlet fever.
-This is a strep infection of the throat along with
+Rheumatic fever may also follow scarlet fever.
+This is a strep infection of the throat

-a red, rough-feeling skin rash.
-Rheumatic fever may affect the joints, skin, tissue
+along with a red, rough-feeling skin rash.
+Rheumatic fever may affect the joints,

-under the skin, brain, and heart.
-If it affects the heart, it is called rheumatic heart
+tissue under the skin, brain, and heart.
+If it affects the heart, it is called rheumatic

-Your child may have signs and symptoms due to the heart not working as well, such as:
+child may have signs and symptoms due to the heart not working as well, such as: